pushpabrol/Auth0WebAuth/README.md

 </dict>
 </plist>
 ```
-- The endpoint of the API
+- The endpoint of the API is defined under Info.plist and is assumed to be http://localhost:3001 - The project for the API is under https://github.com/pushpabrol/nodejs-api-rs